AlexanderLindholt/PacketPlus/README.md

 # ⚡ How it's better.
 This modified version of Packet offers simplified packet definitions and minor optimizations.<br>
-Additionally there are a few QoL changes, such as an error message for when you don't initalize on the server.
+Additionally, it brings QoL changes, such as additional and improved error messages.

 <br>